-In order to meet the Corporation's objectives of providing executive compensation competitive with comparable companies, the Corporation's executive compensation is benchmarked against market compensation data for organizations with, as much as possible, comparable size, revenue, earnings, geographic diversity, and/or industry sector.
+In order to meet the Corporation's objectives of providing executive compensation competitive with comparable companies, the Corporation's executive compensation is benchmarked as much as possible against market compensation data for organizations with comparable size, revenue, earnings, geographic diversity, and/or industry sector.

 It is the Corporation's policy to attempt to have total compensation awarded to Executive Officers that is in the top half of comparables.
-In attempting to do so, the Corporation's philosophy is generally to position executive salaries at the mean or below comparables while putting greater emphasis on profit sharing incentives, which more closely align management and Shareholders' interests.
+In attempting to do so, the Corporation's philosophy is generally to position executive salaries at the median or below comparables while putting greater emphasis on profit sharing incentives, which more closely align management and Shareholders' interests.
 The Corporation considers that it has no direct Canadian comparables within its industry, based on the Corporation's size and geographic and operational diversity.
 As a result, the Corporation has utilized a diversified pool of comparables, which includes the companies listed below.

-In the 2019 fiscal year, the Human Resources and Compensation Committee and the Board received a report from Tandehill Human Capital, a compensation consultant, on Board members and executive officer compensation (see "Board of Directors Attendance and Compensation - Director Compensation" for more information regarding the non-executive directors' compensation).
+In the 2021 fiscal year, the Human Resources and Compensation Committee and the Board received a report from Clearwater Human Capital, a compensation consultant, on Board members and Executive Officer compensation (see "Board of Directors' Attendance and Compensation - Director Compensation" for more information regarding the non-executive directors' compensation).
 That report's conclusions were considered as well as market compensation data of the Corporation's peer group in determining appropriate compensation levels going forward.

-Companies used as the peer group with respect to compensation comparables in fiscal 2017 and 2019, to the extent that relevant information was available, included: Boart Longyear Limited, Foraco International SA, Orbit Garant Drilling Inc., Energold Drilling Corp., Swick Mining Services Ltd., Capstone Mining Corp., Capital Drilling Limited, Geodrill Limited, Hudbay Minerals Inc., Ausdrill Limited, Lundin Mining Corp., and Layne Christensen Company.
+Companies used as the peer group with respect to compensation comparables in fiscal 2021, to the extent that relevant information was available, included: Boart Longyear Limited, Foraco International SA, Orbit Garant Drilling Inc., Swick Mining Services Ltd., Capstone Mining Corp., Capital Drilling Limited, Geodrill Limited, Hudbay Minerals

+Inc., Perenti Global Limited, Maca Limited and Lundin Mining Corp.
 These companies operate in the same industry as the Corporation and have similar business characteristics.

-In exchange for its services provided during the 2019 fiscal year, the Corporation paid the compensation consultant the total amount of \$22,394.
+In exchange for its services provided during the 2021 fiscal year, the Corporation paid the compensation consultant the total amount of \$26,200.
 The Corporation intends to undertake similar reviews approximately every two years.